paulbradshaw/journalismrecipebook/chapters/tryingitout.md

 > Most recently, Mark Zuckerberg revealed on his social media accounts this week that [he had won gold and silver in a tournament(https://www.theguardian.com/lifeandstyle/2023/may/08/mark-zuckerberg-tom-hardy-list-celebrity-brazilian-jiu-jitsu-fighters).
 He joins various actors who may have confused themselves with their roles: Henry Cavill, who played Superman, Tom Hardy, of Mad Max: Fury Road fame, and Guy Ritchie, the director of King Arthur: Legend of the Sword.
 Russell Brand also enjoys the martial art, always at the front of the queue whenever anything fashionable and ostentatiously muscular – either physically or politically – is in the offing.

+In Gecsoyler's piece, it comes in the first:

+> Raw milk, LED light treatment, tomahawk steak and a cuddly toy.
+They sound more suited to the conveyor belt of The Generation Game than to a Premier League star’s daily routine, but these are some of the things the Manchester City and Norway striker Erling Haaland credits with his success.

 ## 2. Pitch the story (will readers of the target publication care?)

 The topicality should form part of your pitch - "Zuckerberg is making a big thing about jiu-jitsu, why don't we do a feature where a journalist tries it out?" - but also make sure it's relevant to your audience (do they care about this person?
 Will they have read the stories?) and explain why you should be the person to do it (you might have experience/contacts in the field; you might be someone who can write well).